Every year, I give this list a mini-refresh. Sometimes I add an item.

-Here are the spring cleaning money moves I recommend:
+Here are the spring cleaning money moves I recommend for 2022:

 - Request a credit line increase